-On December 5, 2013, the Company declared a special dividend of \$.03 per share of Common Stock for holders of record as of December 20, 2013, which was paid on December 27, 2013 and on December 11, 2012, the Company declared a special dividend of \$.05 per share of Common Stock for holders of record as of December 14, 2012, which was paid on December 31, 2012.
-The dividends paid by the Company in calendar years 2012 and 2013, were the only dividends paid by the Company since the Company's inception and, accordingly, the Company may not pay any dividends again to its stockholders in the foreseeable future.
-The Company currently intends to reinvest earnings, if any, in the development and expansion of its business.
+On December 12, 2014, the Company declared a special dividend of \$.035 per share of Common Stock for holders of record as of December 17, 2014, which was paid on December 30, 2014.
+On December 5, 2013, the Company declared a special dividend of \$.03 per share of Common Stock for holders of record as of December 20, 2013, which was paid on December 27, 2013.
+Although the Company paid a dividend for the years 2014, 2013 and 2012, the Company cannot guarantee the continued payment of dividends due to the internal need for funds in the development and expansion of its business.
 The declaration of dividends in the future will be at the election of the Board of Directors and will depend upon earnings, capital requirements and financial position of the Company, general economic conditions and other pertinent factors.
-Except for dividends to stockholders without the bank's prior written consent, which the Company received prior to the payment of each of the 2012 and 2013 dividends.
+Except for dividends paid in shares of the Company's Common Stock, the Company's current loan agreement prohibits the payment of dividends to stockholders without the bank's prior written consent, which the Company received prior to the payment of each of the 2014, 2013 and 2012 dividends.